List of Melrose Place characters: Jane Mancini

 Jane is portrayed by Josie Bissett.
-See main article.

 Michael Mancini

 Michael is portrayed by Thomas Calabro.
-See main article.

 Sandy Harling

 Sandy is portrayed by Amy Locane.
 Sandy is an aspiring actress from South Carolina, and Rhonda's roommate.
 During her duration on the show, she works at Shooters, the group's favorite bar.
 It is revealed that she was once in a relationship with Jake Hanson.
 She leaves in the thirteenth episode of season one ("Dreams Come True"), after getting a job on a soap opera in New York City.
-After her departure, she is never mentioned again.
+After her departure, she is only mentioned again once in season 1 episode 14, when Rhonda is looking for a new roommate.

 Billy Campbell

 Billy is portrayed by Andrew Shue.
 In the pilot, he moves in with Alison Parker after her roommate moves out in the middle of the night.
 In the first season he is an aspiring writer and taxi driver.
 He later works for a newspaper, and later starts working at D&D Advertising with Alison and Amanda.
 His relationship with Alison starts off platonically.
 In season one, he dates Amanda briefly and she becomes pregnant with his child, but soon miscarries.
 After this, he and Alison become a couple.
 He and Alison get engaged in season two, but she gets cold feet on the day of the wedding due to personal issues with her father.
 Despite no having a romantic relationship with Alison, he's always there to help her during times of need.
 At the end of season three, after Alison moves to Hong Kong for a job offer, he marries his coworker Brooke Armstrong.
 His marriage to Brooke puts a strain on his friendship with Alison.
-After Brooke's death, Billy became very angry and hostile towards others.
-This feelings eventually go away, after he visits Brooke's grave.
+After Brooke's death, Billy becomes very angry and hostile towards others.
+These feelings eventually go away, after he visits Brooke's grave.

 In season 5, he begins a romance with Samantha Reilly, and in season 6 they get married.
 The marriage ends after Samantha has an affair with baseball player, Jeff Baylor, the same time that Billy became interested in Jennifer Mancini.
 Billy and Jennifer fell in love, and in season 7, Billy receives a job offer in Rome, and the two leave Melrose Place together.

 Matt Fielding

 Matt is portrayed by Doug Savant.
-See main article.

 Jake Hanson

 Jake is portrayed by Grant Show.
-See main article.